 Perhaps, reading is one of the best tools for learning.
 As I go over the latest teaching strategies and education research, I find the best resource for self-reflection.
 How have I been as a teacher?
 Do I have these practices?
 Am I using these excellent teaching aids?

 As a teacher, I am to make many decisions in my classroom and for my students.
 The concepts and ideas I get from the articles and journals I read help me a lot.
-The teacher books I read offer me insights that gauge me towards my personal and professional growth.
+The teacher books I read offer me insights that gauge my personal and professional growth.

 To suffice your professional reading, check our must-read books for teachers.